 Bottom line

 Crisis nursing is the right move for experienced nurses who are self-sufficient clinically, comfortable with rapid adaptation, and have a specific financial goal driving the decision.
-Nurses with 5+ years of inpatient experience who can orient to a new unit in a morning and don’t need an institutional safety net to function well are genuinely suited for this work.
+Nurses with 5+ years of inpatient experience who can orient to a new unit in a morning and don’t need an institutional safety net to function well are well suited for this work.

 It is the wrong move for nurses who are still consolidating clinical judgment, those who need orientation and mentorship infrastructure to perform safely, or those who underestimate how resource-depleted the environments that need crisis nurses tend to be.
 The rates are premium because the conditions are hard.
 That’s the trade.